 - The Hercule Poirot short story "The Adventure of the Egyptian Tomb" is set at the excavation of the fictional Pharaoh Men-her-Ra.
 Poirot is employed by the widow of the curse's first victim to protect her son, who has joined the expedition.
 Poirot quickly realises the "curse" is a combination of natural causes and murder, and the story ends with him saying that anyone who believes in the Curse of the Pharaoh doesn't understand the Ancient Egyptian belief system at all.
 (Agatha Christie was married to an archaeologist.)

-- The imagery around this is invoked in the Diogenes Club story "Egyptian Avenue", but it's subverted in multiple ways.
+- The imagery around this is invoked in "Egyptian Avenue", but it's subverted in multiple ways.
 The tomb is neither ancient nor Egyptian, but a Victorian crypt in the heart of London which was mocked up to look like one.
 The interred isn't a Pharaoh (except possibly in his own mind), just a rich eccentric who was caught up in 19th century Egyptmania.
 And the curse isn't his, but that of his servants, trapped in the tomb when he took his Pharaonic pretensions a bit too far, and trying to warn people that his descendent is about to do the same thing with everyone who works for him.

 - House of Anubis: Being that the show is themed around Ancient Egypt, this concept comes up a lot.
 Most notably, the Frobisher-Smythes died after exploring an Egyptian tomb, leaving their daughter an orphan and their home in possession of the antagonistic and cruel Victor Rodenmaar Sr. When making a school play about this story, Nina wrote that the Frobisher-Smythes were cursed and killed by Anubis for desecrating a pharaoh's pyramid, and the plot of Season 3 revolves around Robert Frobisher-Smythe having actually been cursed for that very reason, forced into a deep sleep until he could be awakened by The Chosen Many- including the descendants of his archaeology team, who'd raided the tomb and been responsible for the curse.